signalfx/signalfx-agent/docs/pguidance/agent-k8s-install-kubectl.md

   2. The map displays all the clusters running the Smart Agent.
   3. Click the magnification icon to view the nodes in a cluster.

-  The detail panedisplays details of that cluster and nodes.
+  The detail pane displays details of that cluster and nodes.

   To learn more, see [Getting Around the Kubernetes Navigator](https://docs.signalfx.com/en/latest/integrations/kubernetes/get-around-k8s-navigator.html).